phax/phase4-peppol-standalone/README.md

 **Note:** because it is demo code, no releases are created - you have to modify it anyway.

+This project is part of my Peppol solution stack.
+See https://github.com/phax/peppol for other components and libraries in that area.

 # Functionality

 ## Functionality Receiving